Full Width Scroll

 ES: Is that what you’re trying to document?

-HW: Well, I was definitely interested in what women desire.
+HW: Yes, definitely.
+I’m interested in what women desire.
 Being a woman, you’re sexualised constantly.
 You can’t help but let it be a part of your framework.
 But then there still aren’t hundreds of porn sites for women.
 There doesn’t seem to be the market there.
 There don’t seem to be many women who see male sex workers And, obviously, we like to imagine we’re not that different.
 I don’t think there is any straight answer to it, really, but it’s a fun exploration.

 At the same time, it is also an opportunity to learn about myself, you know, where do I fit in in all this?
 And what do I really want?
 I haven’t had any answers from the sex workers in telling a different story so far.
 They all say the same thing—that the women don’t know what they want.
 I tried to get in contact with the customers, but they’re hard to find.